Social Media Marketing Guidelines

-The beauty of social media marketing is that it's meant to be customised.
+The beauty of social media marketing is that it's meant to be customized.
 What works for one company, may not work for the next and so on.
-The audience -- the community of the brand -- ultimately drives the strategy.
+The audience — the community of the brand — ultimately drives the strategy.
 Knowing this is the first step to successful social media marketing.

 Research: Understand Your Business Goals and How Social Media Fits In

 Depending on the industry and size of a company, social media needs vary.
 Some companies need social media for commerce, others for community building and some for customer service or internal affairs.
 The type of social media marketing a company engages in is largely driven by the goals of the target audience or Internet marketing plan.

 If you’re the driver in the research phase, meeting with key stakeholders in your company from various departments can help uncover company-wide business goals that can be facilitated through social media marketing.
 Smaller companies can undergo the same exercise, perhaps with fewer people and outside consultants that can help add clarity.